mkolczynska/harmonization-toolbox/README.md

 This work is funded by the National Science Centre under grant number 2019/32/C/HS6/00421.

+The workflow to harmonize individual-level data from cross-national surveys is describe here:

+*Kołczyńska, M. (2022).
+Combining multiple survey sources: A reproducible workflow and toolbox for survey data harmonization.
+Methodological Innovations, 15(1), 62-72. https://doi.org/10.1177/20597991221077923*

 ### Trust in institutions in Central-Eastern Europe, 2004-